MakingThingsWorkToronto/mtw-search-extensibility/README.md

 #### data-icon
 Optional.
 The Fabric UI icon which can be found at [Office UI Fabric Icons](https://uifabricicons.azurewebsites.net/).
 Note, not all Fabric UI icons are supported.

+#### data-nbr-items
+Optional.
+The number of items to display before adding items to the Overflow pop-out.
+The default number of items is 5.
+To display all items set this to a large number (1000).

 #### data-link-type
 Optional.
 Determines what type of link to apply to the user link.
 The options are:

 delve: builds a hyperlink to the delve user profile.
+If the user is a guest this falls back to an email (mailto) link.

 email: builds a mailto hyperlink to send email to user.